See, Play and Learn

 - Heart Failure Questions to Ask Your Doctor (American Heart Association)

-- Overcoming Barriers to Shared Decision Making (American Heart Association)
+- Making Shared Decisions about Heart Failure (American Heart Association)

 - Planning for Advanced Heart Failure (American Heart Association)